Power up! Robust Graph Convolutional Network via Graph Powering: Introduction

 where $\btheta\coloneqq(\theta_0,\ldots,\theta_r)$ is a set of parameters. \end{definition}

 Clearly, $\Ap{r}_\btheta$ is a natural extension of the classical adjacency matrix (i.e., $r=1$ and $\theta_0=\theta_1=1$).
 With power order $r>1$, one can increase the spatial scope of information fusion on the graph when applying the convolution operation.
-It is also \emph{interpretable}---the magnitude and the sign of $\theta_k$ can be viewed as ``global influence strength'' and ``global influence propensity'' at distance $k$, respectively.
+The parameters $\theta_k$ also has a natural explanation---the magnitude and the sign of $\theta_k$ can be viewed as ``global influence strength'' and ``global influence propensity'' at distance $k$, respectively, which also determines the participation factor of each graph in the sequence in the aggregated operator.

 Furthermore, we provide some theoretical justification of the proposed operator by establishing the following asymptotic property of spectral separation under the important SBM setting, which is, nevertheless, not enjoyed by the classical Laplacian operator or its normalized or powered versions.
-(All proofs are given in the supplementary material.)
+(All proofs are given in the Appendix.)